 This case by case assessment requirement is one of the biggest changes of the new rules.
 It requires the public sector organisation or recruitment agency that provides the contactor to become responsible for ensuring that workers pay the correct tax.
 For staffing agencies, this mean becoming well-versed in IR35 and accurately assessing whether each candidate on their books falls under IR35 and potentially becoming responsible for deducting tax and national insurance.
 This has created major administration costs and has once again hit margins and still many fear that they are not meeting the demands of the reporting and regulations requirements.
 It is vital that an agency has a clear strategy in place to manage these important changes and many are finding it beneficial to outsource the burden to an expert partner.

-IMS People are specialist providers of Offshore Accounting Services and offer a comprehensive range of accounting support services to recruitment agencies.
+IMS People are specialist providers of Outsourced Accounting and Finance Services and offer a comprehensive range of accounting support services to recruitment agencies.
 Our team of qualified accountants can take up the burden of your IR 35 requirements along with the regular invoicing and payrolling services, allowing your team to focus on increasing margins and revenue.
 Ultimately, it’s about cutting your level of risk, and providing your contractors with a wealth of expertise to help manage their finances and obligations.

 To know how IMS People can support your Accounting team, feel free to contact us on firstname.lastname@example.org or call us on +44 203 478 5937